ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 use including the ones defined for use in OpenAPI and MongoDB.

 This specification defines little more than how to identify the dialect while leaving most of the semantics of the schema up to the dialect to define.
 Clients MUST use the following order of precedence for determining the dialect of a schema.

-* The `$schema` keyword defined in Section 8.1.1 of {{jsonschema}}
+* The `$schema` keyword contained in the document ({{schema-keyword}})
 * The `schema` media type parameter (see {{schema-parameter}})
 * The context of the enclosing document.
 This applies only when a schema is embedded within a document.
 The enclosing document could be another schema in